 Methamphetamine is available in two forms: “d” and “l.”
 They have the same chemical formula and similar chemical properties and a drug test cannot tell the difference.
 MOST positive drug test results for meth are indeed positive for methamphetamine.
 Most donors who have a positive test result for meth will deny it, even if they use it.
-However, it is possible to have a false positive for meth, and labs, MROs and employers need to make sure before determining a meth positive.
+However, it is possible (rare, but possible) to have a false positive for meth, and labs, MROs and employers need to make sure before determining a meth positive.

 Positive for Meth – What You Can Do

 If a donor truly believes it’s a false positive, s/he can ask for a d/l isomer test.
 Some labs and MROs do the d/l isomer test automatically.

 The “d” form is a prescription stimulant and appetite suppressant.
 The “l” form is available over-the-counter as the active ingredient of a specific Vick’s inhaler and is a metabolite of certain prescription medications.
 Both “d” and “l” forms test positive by both immunoassay and most confirmation assays.

 D/L Isomer tests are not free.
 Our clients are charged a $99 fee for each D/L isomer test conducted.

 If the donor were to claim that they had a methamphetamine positive because they used a Vicks inhaler, then the MRO would order a d/l isomer separation to determine if the drug present in the specimen is at least 80% l-methamphetamine.
 If the specimen contains more than 20% d-methamphetamine, then the donor is to be considered positive for illicit methamphetamine use.

 It should be noted that this specific Vicks inhaler is rare and we have never had a meth positive overturned as the result of a d/l isomer test.

 The l-form of methamphetamine is available OTC in the Vicks and other generic nasal inhalers and the d/l isomer test can tell the difference.